-17. Economic Planning Studies9
+17. Economic Planning Studies

-- 17.1 General Economic Planning Study Requests: Stakeholders will be allowed to request that the Transmission Owner perform up to five (5) Stakeholder requested economic planning studies ("Economic Planning Studies") on an annual basis.
-Requests that are inter-regional in nature will be addressed in the SIRPP.
-Accordingly, it is expected that the RPSG will coordinate with other interregional stakeholders regarding Economic Planning Studies that are inter-regional in nature. - Studies shall be confined to sensitivity requests for bulk power transfers and/or to evaluate potential upgrades or other investments on the Transmission System that could reduce congestion or integrate new resources.
+- 17.1 General Economic Planning Study Requests: Stakeholders will be allowed to request that the Transmission Owner perform up to five (5) Stakeholder requested economic planning studies ("Economic Planning Studies") on an annual basis. - 17.2 Parameters for the Economic Planning Studies: These Economic Planning Studies shall be confined to sensitivity requests for bulk power transfers and/or to evaluate potential upgrades or other investments on the Transmission System that could reduce congestion or integrate new resources.
 Bulk power transfers from one area to another area with the region encompassed by this Southeastern Regional Transmission Planning Process (the "Region") shall also constitute valid requests.
-The operative theory for the Economic Planning Studies is for them to identify meaningful information regarding the requirements for moving large amounts of power beyond that currently feasible, whether such transfers are internal to the Region or from this Region to interconnected regions.
-It should again be noted that requests that are inter-regional in nature will be addressed in the SIRPP. - 17.3 Other Tariff Studies: The Economic Planning Studies are not intended to replace System Impact Studies, Facility Studies, or any of the studies that are performed for transmission delivery service or interconnection service under the Tariff. - 17.4 Clustering: The RPSG should consider clustering similar Economic Planning Study requests.
+The operative theory for the Economic Planning Studies is for them to identify meaningful information regarding the requirements for moving large amounts of power beyond that currently feasible, whether such transfers are internal to the Region or from this Region to interconnected regions. - 17.3 Other Tariff Studies: The Economic Planning Studies are not intended to replace System Impact Studies, Facility Studies, or any of the studies that are performed for transmission delivery service or interconnection service under the Tariff. - 17.4 Clustering: The RPSG should consider clustering similar Economic Planning Study requests.
 In this regard, if two or more of the RPSG requests are similar in nature and the Transmission Owner concludes that clustering of such requests and studies is appropriate, the Transmission Owner may, following communications with the RPSG, cluster those studies for purposes of the transmission evaluation.
-It is foreseeable that clustering of requests may occur during the SIRPP.